 What Are Sentence Frames?

 First, what are sentence frames?
 Essentially they are “templates of language” or “ready made chunks of language” that allow students to create a well-written sentence because the right amount of scaffolding has been provided (Carrier 2005).
 I’ve found many academic articles on the use of sentence frames with English language learners, but I don't think they should be limited to ELL classrooms.
 I have found them highly effective with my native speaking English students from 9th grade all the way to 12th grade AP.

 One of my favorite ways to use sentence frames is in grammar instruction, which I'll go into more detail about in a minute.
-But if you want to go ahead and jump right in, grab my free lesson on verbs, which has some fantastic mentor sentences and uses sentence frames to guide students toward powerful writing.
+But if you want to go ahead and jump right in, grab this free unit on parts of speech, which has some fantastic mentor sentences and uses sentence frames to guide students toward powerful writing.

 Using sentence frames allows students to truly understand what you are talking about when it comes to writing.
 Instead of telling them the concepts of what they should put in a thesis statement, you SHOW them a partially-completed thesis statement and give them a chance to complete it.
 They feel like they have done the writing (which they have), and they feel like they are able to nail it because they have just the right amount of structure.
 Over time, they'll start to internalize these frames and write their own strong sentences.

 How To Use Sentence Frames

 So what exactly am I talking about, and how do you get started using these?
 Let me give you five ideas.

 1.)
 Use sentence frames when teaching the concept of topic sentences.